GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Conclusion

 \section{Conclusion}

-In this paper, we propose a new deep learning model, GC-LSTM, which is an encoder-decoder architecture for dynamic link prediction.
-The entire GC-LSTM model combines the characteristics of the two models of LSTM and GCN, using LSTM to learn the timing characteristics from continuous snapshots, and using GCN to learn the structural characteristics of the snapshot at each moment, and finally using the fully connected layer network as a decoder to convert the extracted spatiotemporal features back to the original space.
-The proposed model not only captures the time dependence between a sequence of snapshots, but also considers the impact of the network structure.
-Therefore, it can better capture the pattern of network evolution.
-Finally, we conducted a number of experiments to compare our model with traditional link prediction methods on various dynamic network datasets.
-The results show that our model is not only superior to other models in terms of AUC, GMUUC and Error Rate, but also shows excellent performance in important link prediction tasks.
+In this study, we propose a new deep learning model, GC-LSTM, as an encoder-decoder architecture for dynamic network link prediction.
+The entire GC-LSTM model consists of LSTM and GCN, where LSTM is used to learn the temporal characteristics from continuous snapshots, while GCN is used to learn the structural characteristics of the snapshot at each moment.
+A fully connected layer network is used as a decoder to convert the extracted spatio-temporal features back to the original space.
+The proposed model can capture not only the time dependence between a sequence of snapshots, but also the impact of the network structure, i.e., it can better understand the network evolution pattern.
+Finally, we conducted many experiments to compare our GC-LSTM model with traditional network link prediction methods on various dynamic network datasets.
+The results validate that our model outperforms the others in terms of AUC, GMUUC and ER.
+Meanwhile, we also find that GC-LSTM model behaves well in predicting those important links characterized by DC and EBC. {{It is better than the others in most cases.}}

-Our future research will focus on link prediction for large-scale dynamic networks, and we will work to reduce the computational complexity of the GC-LSTM model to make it suitable for large networks.
-Compared to other dynamic link prediction methods, our model needs pre-training, so the time complexity of the model is still high, so in the future we need to study the work of reducing the time complexity of the model.In addition, we are also preparing to study the mobility of our models on various other tasks, such as dynamic network embedding, node classification, and so on.